 I quote on a per project basis.
 This means that you will know from the outset how much the project will cost you.

-Your per project quote will include research, an outline/structure of the first draft for feedback, first draft, two sets of revisions and a final proofread.
+Your per project quote will include research, an outline/structure of the first draft for feedback, first draft, a free round of revisions and a final proofread.

 Step 3 Confirmation of project

 If you want me to go ahead with your project, we will need to negotiate deadlines and I will also need you to email me confirmation of the project, agreed timescales and price.
 It’s all quite straightforward.
 My terms and conditions are published on my website and by agreeing to work with me, you agree to my terms and conditions.

 If you’re a new client, I will ask for a 50% deposit before work commences.
 This can be paid by bank transfer and details will be sent to you on the invoice.
 Once I’ve worked on one or two projects with you and know that you’re trustworthy, I will invoice the full amount on completion of project.

 So once we’ve got past the awkward money stage, it’s time for me to work on your project, and this is broken down into 5 stages: